How to Find and Use Stories in Your Business Presentations

 Let’s be clear: not every presentation should be a story.
 One common mistake is structuring your entire talk around how you solved a problem—describing your research, discoveries, and building suspense toward your findings.

 Here’s the hard truth: your audience doesn’t care about your journey.
-They care about how your conclusions affect them.
+They only care about how your conclusions affect them.
 If you’re tempted to withhold your key point to build suspense, resist.
 Your audience won’t wait—they want relevance, fast.

 The Anatomy of a Good Story